dushyantkhosla/ds-cookiecutter/docker/README.md

 - Installs the PyData stack (pandas, jupyter, scikit-learn, seaborn)
 - Sets up jupyterlab extensions for Widgets and bqplot
 - Installs graphviz
-- Set up `Jenkinsfile` and /src/ for packaging